Arnaud-De-Baerdemaeker/wooops-website/README.md

 * Display the main menu fullscreen on mobile displays
 * Reposition the text in the hero
+* Add an option to activate/deactivate a gradient to increase contrast between text and background image in the hero
 * Add a shortcut to the contact section in the header on mobile displays
 * Redesign the look of the sections' headers
 * Add icons in the list of services